Updated Feb. 9, 2021

 Find out more about changes to the physical campus and health and safety protocols you will be expected to follow on our campus and classrooms changes page.

 Non-medical face masks are mandatory in campus buildings and in all indoor spaces in the province.
-Please note: As of Jan.
-20, Zone 1 (the Moncton and Southeast region) is in the Red level of the provincial recovery plan.
-During this phase, masks are required both indoors AND outdoors on campus.
+Please note: Zone 1 (the Moncton and Southeast region) is currently in the Orange level of the provincial recovery plan.
+During this phase, masks are required indoors and outdoors when physical distancing can't be maintained.

 Non-medical masks are recommended by health care professionals as an effective measure to help reduce the spread of COVID-19.
 Provincial regulations currently require that masks be worn indoors across the province.
 Masks do not need to be worn outside, unless you are unable to maintain physical distancing of 2 metres or more.